 Burial at sea has a long history and is one of the oldest types of funeral ceremony.
 Today, there are two ways to request burial at sea: through the U.S. Navy or through a civilian charter company.
 Both full-body burial and scattering are available options.
 As a specialized service, burial at sea is subject to very specific regulations, so it’s best to prepare ahead of time with a funeral professional and make sure that all the details are taken care of according to your wishes.

-A new option currently only available in Washington State is the process of recomposition.
+A new option currently only available in Washington, Colorado, and Oregon is the process of recomposition.
 In simple terms, the deceased body lies outdoors in a protected area, covered with natural materials like straw or wood chips.
 The straw or wood chips hasten the rate of decomposition.
 Once the body breaks down, it becomes part of the soil.
 Then, the soil goes to the family, who can decide which memorial option is best for them.
 For instance, they could plant a memorial tree.
 While composting the human body won’t be right for everyone, for some, it may offer a method of final disposition that meets their core values, especially if they want an option that is less harsh to the environment.

 No Matter What, Remember the Importance of Ceremony